miohtama/opsec/source/incidences/icloud.rst

 *Date: 2014-09-01*

-Apple iCloud service was subject to login brute force attack leading to the compromise of several celebrity accounts.
+Apple iCloud service was subject to login brute force attack leading to the leak of celebrity private photos.

 Apple did not follow the security best practices to prevent brute forced login attempts.
-Find my iPhone, a part of iCloud services, allowed unthrottled login attempts.
+Find my iPhone, a part of iCloud services, allowed unlimited login attempts.
+This allowed the attackers to guess simple passwords for known email addresses.

-Later the private photos of victims, most of them being celebrities, were leaked in Internet, causing harm to these people.
+Later the private photos of victims, most of them being celebrities, were leaked in Internet.

 Apple did not apologize.